Skip to content

 Change email notifications

-You can control for which events you'd like to receive notifications by email.
+You can control for which events you would like to receive notifications by email.

 1. In the upper right corner, click the avatar icon.